phorward/unicc/README.md

 make install
 ```

-Previously, the [Phorward Toolkit](https://github.com/phorward/phorward) must be compiled and installed, because UniCC depends on it.

 Windows users may download the pre-built setup package that can be found on the Phorward download server at https://phorward.info/download/unicc.

 ## Contributions